fbpx

 The Class Profile

-The majority of the Class of 2024 came from quantitatively focused academic backgrounds; a full 38% of students have undergraduate degrees in business or economics, while 40% entered with a degree in STEM fields (science, engineering, mathematics, or technology) and 22% in the humanities.
-Students in the Class of 2024 entered the MBA program with an average of five and a half years of work experience.
-The class mostly comprises citizens of North America at 64%, with 36% international students from 39 countries.
-Women constitute 42% of the Class of 2024, and 23% of the class identify as a member of a minority ethnic group.
+Thirty-four percent had earned undergraduate degrees in business.
+Forty-four percent entered with a degree in STEM fields (science, engineering, mathematics, or technology) and 22% in the humanities.
+Students in the Class of 2025 entered the MBA program with an average of 5.8 years of work experience.
+International students comprise 43% of the class, representing 39 countries.
+Women constitute 43% of the Class of 2025, and 43% of U.S. students identify as a member of a minority ethnic group.

 Application Procedures

 Prospective students can apply to Ross in one of three rounds or “admissions periods.”
-In February 2023, the program added a Round 4 deadline of May 1.
 To be considered for admission to the MBA program, applicants must submit a current résumé, application form, essays, undergraduate and postgraduate transcripts, one letter of recommendation, and a non-refundable $200 application fee.
-The admissions committee also requires that applicants submit GMAT or GRE scores and, if applicable, scores from the TOEFL, PTE or IELTS exams.
-Michigan Ross is offering candidates to the Full-Time MBA 2021-2022 application cycle the ability to request a waiver for the standardized test requirement.
-Candidates may apply to waive academic proficiency tests (GMAT, GRE) and English proficiency tests (TOEFL, IELTS, and PTE).
+The admissions committee also requires that applicants submit GMAT, GRE, MCAT, LSAT, PCAT or DAT scores and, if applicable, scores from the TOEFL, PTE or IELTS exams.
+Michigan Ross offers candidates the ability to request a waiver for the standardized test requirements.

 Application Checklist